Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 3

-Antoine, fils, by his first wife, baptized at the Opelousas church, age 3 months, in September 1780, married Marie, daughter of fellow Acadian Jean-Baptiste Aucoin, at Opelousas in November 1802; Marie's was Antoine, fils's stepsister.
+Antoine, fils, by his first wife, baptized at the Opelousas church, age 3 months, in September 1780, married Marie, daughter of Acadian Jean-Baptiste Aucoin, at Opelousas in November 1802; Marie's was Antoine, fils's stepsister.
 Their daughter married into the Lejeune family.
-Antoine, fils died by March 1827, when his estate record was filed at the Opelousas courthouse; he would have been 47 years old that year.
+Antoine, fils estate record was filed at the Opelousas courthouse in March 1827; he would have been 47 years old that year.

 4